audicollins-96/Correlation-Regression-and-ANOVA-with-R-in-Public-Health/README.md

-# Whitehall FoSSA Study: Analysis Overview
+# Health Data Analysis in R: Correlation, Regression, and ANOVA Techniques

 This analysis used the **Whitehall FoSSA Study** dataset, a simulated cohort inspired by the original Whitehall Study of Civil Servants.
 The dataset includes **4,327 participants** followed from 1997 to 2005, with information on cardiovascular risk factors, including BMI, blood pressure, cholesterol, and smoking status.